 4. If the owners and royalty owners have not agreed to pool their interests within 120 days of the issuance of a certificate of compliance, the operator of the well shall apply for a hearing to issue a pooling order.

 (8) Additional permits for a deep vertical well shall not be issued for the pool until a proposed unit plat is filed.
-Once the plat is filed for a wildcat well or any subsequent wells, additional permits for a deep vertical well shall not be issued if the permits will violate the integrity of the proposed unit or the spacing regulations established by this section.
+Once the plat is filled for a wildcat well or any subsequent wells, additional permits for a deep vertical well shall not be issued if the permits will violate the integrity of the proposed unit or the spacing regulations established by this section.

 (a) Achieving a greater ultimate recovery of oil and gas from the reservoir;